clwatkins/doc2vec-jax/doc2vec/README.md

 ```

 Note we disable XLA memory pre-allocation, as that has a tendency to cause issues -- suspect because of its interaction
 with the Tensorflow data loader also reserving GPU memory.
-See: https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html
+See: https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html.

+If you want to disable the GPU entirely, try: `export JAX_PLATFORM_NAME=cpu`